merenlab/merenlab.org/tutorials/infant-gut/index.md

 If you look at the resulting file again, you will see how everything looks just so lovely.
 Congratulations.
 You did it.

+{:.warning}
+In `v8`, anvi'o forgets to tell you that two bins in the `default` collection, `P_acnes` and `S_lugdunensis`, have none of the 6 requested genes, and instead silently removes them from the analysis (bad anvi'o).
+This is fixed in the development version and will hopefully be updated in this tutorial at the time of the next stable release.
+But for now, just keep it in mind since the loss of those two bins will become relevant in the next section.

 ### Computing the phylogenomic tree

 Once you have your concatenated genes, which you now have them in `seqs-for-phylogenomics.fa` if you followed the previous section, it is time to perform the phylogenomic analysis.